breadscorner/Passport.js-LocalStrategyUserDocumentation/docs/preliminary.md

     ![Script](./images/script-dev.png)

 As you can see we have added a comma and then some code into the package.json.

 Replace your code with the following.

-!!! example "Code"
+!!! example "Package.json"

-    ```js
+    ```json
     {
       "name": "passport-example",
       "version": "1.0.0",